plus3it/watchmaker/docs/findings/el8.md

 > _Automatic remediation of this control is not available since all of the settings in the certmap need to be customized_

 Further, configuration of the `sssd` certmap is typically required only for systems that are configured for _direct_ authentication via client-certificate.
 This configuration-method is typically done only for systems with locally-attached SmartCard/PIV readers.
 "Remote" systems (such as those hosted with a CSP like AWS or Azure) typically _indirectly_ authenticate with client-certificates (either through SSH key-forwarding or GSSAPI token-forwarding).

+# Oracle Linux 8 STIGs Specify Conflicting `ClientAliveCountMax` values

+**Conflicting Guidance:**

+As of the time of this section's writing, there is a disagreement between the DISA STIG's target-value for the SSH daemon's `ClientAliveCountMax` value and that specified via the STIG's upstream content-project, Compliance As Code.
+The former specifies that the parameter's value should be `1`; the latter specifies that it should be `0`.
+This project's hardening implements the former as that is also the value specified by both the DISA STIG's and Compliance As Code project's recommended setting for Red Hat Linux 8.